Generic Name: fulvestrant (ful VES trant)

-You should not receive this medicine if you are allergic to fulvestrant, or if you are pregnant.
+You should not be treated with fulvestrant if you are allergic to it, or if you are pregnant.

-Do not use fulvestrant if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 1 year after your last dose.
+Fulvestrant may harm an unborn baby.
+Use effective birth control to prevent pregnancy while using this medicine and for at least 1 year after your last dose.
 Tell your doctor right away if you become pregnant during this time.

 How is fulvestrant given?

 Fulvestrant is given as two injections into a muscle of your buttock.
-Your doctor, nurse, or other healthcare provider will give you this injection.
+A healthcare professional will give you this injection.